Task Parallel Library : 1 of n

 Demo code project : HandleUsingExHandle

-Another method is to use the AggregateException.Handle()
+Another method is to use the AggregateException.Handle(), as

 before this relies on you using one of the trigger methods, which you

-MUST use to make sure any Exception
+MUST use to make sure any Exception is observed.
+The following code shows an

 example of this.
 Again I hope the code is pretty self explanatory